Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/getting-started-boss-room.md

 If you run several instances locally, you must use the **Change Profile** button to set different profiles for each instance for authentication purposes.

 :::note
-**Note**: If you’re using Mac to run multiple instances of the same app, you need to use the command line.
+**Note**: If you're using Mac to run multiple instances of the same app, you need to use the command line.
 Run `open -n BossRoom.app`.
 :::

 #### Multiplayer over Internet